IGEL-Community/PSIGEL/Docs/Get-UMSDevice.md

 ```

 ## DESCRIPTION
-Gets information on an device via API.
+Gets information on a device via API.

 ## EXAMPLES